CrowdStrike/omigo-data-analytics/docs/api-doc.md

 # Overview
-This library is designed to make simple and robust APIs to do complex processing easily.
-This document describes basic functionality, and provides simple usage of the APis.
+This library is designed to do complex data processing easily.
+This document describes basic functionality, and provides simple usage of the APIs.
+More detailed options are documented in the source code.

 The APIs are divided into three groups:

 1. **Data Ingestion**: This is provided through static methods available in the **tsv** package.